Best Backpacking Stove and Camping Stove in 2017 (Reviews and Comparisons)

 Jetboli flash has one limitation, its bottom cup is tiresome to remove and can crack, if you are not careful.
 Besides that the Jetboil flash boils 10, two cups of water in 3 minutes.
 It also weighs 15.7 oz.

-4. Solo Stove Lite - Compact Wood Burning Backpacking Stove
+4. Solo Stove Lite Compact - Best Wood Burning Backpacking Stove

 The solo wood stove is fuel conservative and easy to use camping stove.
 It weighs around 9 ounces that is decent weight to put in your pocket without anyone noticing.
 It weighs less than Jetboil flash, MSR pockets rocket and Etekcity.